WHY PEOPLE KILL

 LOVE THE CHILDREN

 If your child is diagnosed with ADHD or depression, use drugs as a last resort.
-Seek for causes, including nutritional imbalances, candida albicans infections, food allergies and chemical sensitivity among others.
-Other natural therapies can also be most helpful.
-For example, St. John's wort or 5-HTP for mild depression do not have the side effects of Prozac and often work as well.
+Seek first for causes, including nutritional imbalances, candida albicans infections, food allergies and chemical sensitivity among others.
+We find if one does this, drugs are very rarely needed or helpful.

 1. Breggin, P.R., Talking Back to Prozac, St. Martin's Paperbacks, New York, NY, 1994.

 2. Breggin, P.R., Your Drug May Be Your Problem, Perseus Books, Reading, MA 1999.

 3. Breggin, P.R., also Talking Back to Ritalin and Toxic Psychiatry.

 4. Dishinger, R.C., Bad Behavior and Illness are Caused by Biochemical Imbalances, available free at www.biochemimbal-bahavior.com or call 502-684-9233.